01 of 09

 - Free Family Activity Trail leaflets are available from the Visitor Center.
 During school vacations and weekend, the castle also offers a schedule of family activities and events at the Education Center.

 05 of 09

 William the Conqueror began building Windsor Castle in 1070, as one of a chain of fortifications around London.
 By 1100, more than 900 years ago, his son Henry I had created living quarters within it, making it not only the largest but also the oldest continually occupied castle in the world.
 It, along with Buckingham Palace and The Palace of Holyroodhouse in Edinburgh, is among the Monarch's principal official residences.
 Others, like Sandringham and Balmoral, are the Royal Family's private homes.

 An Extravagant Monarch

-Over the years, various monarchs added bits and pieces to the castle, giving the familiar, fairytale profile it has today.
-Key "masterbuilders" who enhanced Windsor Castle were Edward III in the 14th century, Charles II in the 17th century and George IV in the early 19th.
+Over the years, various monarchs added bits and pieces to the castle, giving it the familiar, fairy tale profile it has today.
+Key "masterbuilders" who enhanced Windsor Castle were Edward III in the 14th century, Charles II in the 17th century, and George IV in the early 19th century.

 George IV was a man of extravagant tastes.
-As Prince Regent he turned a Brighton farmhouse into England's other iconic fantasy palace, The Royal Pavilion.
-His major contribution to Windsor Castle was in creating its most familiar feature by raising the 800-year-old Round Tower 10 meters - about 33 feet.Continue to 6 of 9 below.
+As Prince Regent, he turned a Brighton farmhouse into England's other iconic fantasy palace: The Royal Pavilion.
+His major contribution to Windsor Castle was creating its most familiar feature by raising the 800-year-old Round Tower 10 meters, about 33 feet.Continue to 6 of 9 below.

 06 of 09